3liz/lizmap-pgrouting-module/docs/configuration.md

 ### Configure QGIS project

-To use the cadastre module in **Lizmap Web Client** you must first configure a **QGIS project**:
+To use the pgrouting module in **Lizmap Web Client** you must first configure a **QGIS project**:

 We offer you [here](../tests/lizmap/instances/pgrouting) a basic project which contains